joune90/learngit/readme.txt

-sdasd  git id a version control system create a new branch si quick and simple
+git id a version control system create a new branch si quick and simple